 Around this village and its neighbours there are wild and pastoral places.
 The breñas, areas of high shepherding, are combined with forests.
 Roads connect the mentioned towns among them and with other equally outstanding ones, such as Campo de Agua and its pallozas.
 The valley is also home to some of the most important species from the north of Spain, such as the brown bear and the capercaillie.
 After walking or climbing one of the surrounding peaks, you can enjoy the typical gastronomy of El Bierzo with Galician influences.
 Especially notable are the trout and meat products.

-This small village is located next to one of the most amazing road candidates in the country, in Asturias.
+This small mountain village is located next to one of the most amazing road candidates in the country, in Asturias.
 There are 23 legendary turns that make up some three kilometres of vertigo.
 With a more than pronounced slope and reduced angles, it climbs up to a small group of houses.
 On the way, more houses are scattered, typical and perfectly matching the prevailing green tones.
 A small temple dedicated to San Juan is the only noteworthy building.
 However, Casielles does not need large buildings as an incentive to be in the Natural Park of Ponga.

 The imposing zigzag is reached from the N-625 as it passes through the Beyos gorge.
 This passage is produced by the Sella and generates a landscape at the height of gorges like the Hermida, the Caminito del Rey or the Cares.
 The route between Oseja de Sajambre and Rañes leads to consider how one of the most beautiful roads in Asturias and León could be built.
 Meanwhile, the Foz de Víboli or the Foz de los Andamios serves for both canyoning and hiking.

-You have to go into the Natural Park of Sierra de Aracena and Picos de Aroche to find this town, which borders on Extremadura.
+You have to go into the Natural Park of Sierra de Aracena and Picos de Aroche to find this mountain town, which borders on Extremadura.
 Its surname is not free, since it was one of the bridgeheads of the Knights of Santiago in the 13th century.
 Then the Encomienda Mayor de León was created, of which it was a part, controlled from the Leonese monastery of San Marcos.
 A historical curiosity that is reflected for example in the invocations of its churches, in this case Santa Marina.
 In this way, it has a great relationship with Fuentes de León, which has some very interesting caves, or Segura de León, with an imposing castle, both in Badajoz.

-This Huelva town has another characteristic that makes it unique.
+This Huelva mountain town has another characteristic that makes it unique.
 Instead of the main square, it has a huge artificial lake that collects water from a nearby fountain.
 The coolness it provides means that in summer it is usually very busy.
 It is also visited by pilgrims on the Southern Way to Santiago, who arrive from Aracena after having left Huelva.
 This route passes through some of the nearby paths, which are an attraction based on the agricultural character of the place.
 Between the plots of land, you can see pastures, a key forest for pig breeding.
 A delight that rises as the great gastronomic value of the area.
 Not in vain, not far away are Campofrío or Jabugo.
 It is worth mentioning that on the other side of the border there are interesting night viewpoints in the surroundings of Fuentes de León.

 At the other end of the border of Extremadura, falling on the side of Salamanca, is La Alberca.
 It is one of the places of reference of the Sierra de Francia, one of the massifs that separate the territory of Salamanca and Cáceres.
 Its main attraction is the popular architecture it shows.
-Not in vain, thanks to it and since 1940 the town itself is considered a Historic-Artistic Monument.
+Not in vain, thanks to it and since 1940 this mountain town itself is considered a Historic-Artistic Monument.
 Its balconies, with flowers according to the period, or the wooden elements on the facades give a very characteristic aspect to its houses.

 Frank repopulations gave origin to the current population, which is reflected in the name of the mountain range where it is located.
 Also in the most important religious landmark of the same one, the Peña de Francia.
 An image found in the place in the mid-fifteenth century originated a strong devotion that remains today.
 For a long time, pilgrims on the Vía de la Plata made a detour from the Béjar pass to visit it.
 An 18-kilometre route from La Alberca to the site and back again makes it possible to go there.
 Many other hiking trails mark the environment.
 Also, not far away await Ciudad Rodrigo, Hervás and Plasencia.
 Also the medieval ruins of Granadilla or the Roman ruins of Cáparra.